See below for some background information about Chilliwack as well as a list of some of its most popular attractions and events.

 - Chilliwack Flight Fest – a one-day air show at the Chilliwack Airport in August for which admission is free.

-- Chilliwack Sunflower Festival – a new event featuring acres of sunflowers to admire and take photos of in late August and early September.
+- Chilliwack Sunflower Festival – a fairly new event featuring acres of sunflowers to admire and take photos of in late August and early September.

 - Reapers Haunted Attraction and Maze of Terror – a popular Halloween attraction in October that’s located at Chilliwack’s Fantasy Farms at 9423 Gibson Road.